 Are there any prerequisites for AZ-104?

-Officially, there are no prerequisites, But it is strongly suggested to go through, and better to take, the Microsoft Azure Fundamentals (AZ-900) if you are new to the Microsoft Azure world or follow the steps mentioned below.
+Officially, there are no prerequisites, But it is strongly suggested to go through, and better to take, the Microsoft Azure Fundamentals (AZ-900) is the best programming language for azure if you are new to the Microsoft Azure world or follow the steps mentioned below.

 How to start preparing for AZ-104?